sakshamsds/find-chord-intersections/README.md

 ### Input
 Two lists: one being an identifier of the chord and the other being the radian measure.
 The values themselves are radians and sorted in ascending order.
 Look below for more clarity.

+### Algorithm
+1. Convert the input into a list of chords (start, end)
+2. Sort the chords w.r.t starting points
+3. For every pair of chord check whether it intersects or not

 #### Test Input 1
 ```bash
 python find_intersections.py --radians 0.78 1.47 1.77 3.92 --identifiers s1 s2 e1 e2